Château de Prague

 1

-to sleep inside the Gothic maze
+to stay in the heart of the Gothic maze

 Where to stay in this area